brianshumate/vaultron/examples/telemetry/visualization.md

 and supply a `vault` binary in the `custom` path prior to running `./form`.

-Once ready, go ahead and form Vaultron!
+Go ahead and form Vaultron!

 #### Initial Grafana Configuration